zyborg/VMBot/README.md

 When VMBot receives an event for one of these EC2 state transitions, it will read the Tags for that EC2 instance and if it finds any matching _Trigger Tags_, it will perform actions as prescribed by the corresponding Tag value.

+### Deploy VMBot Using Terraform

+To help simplify the deployment and configuration of VMBot into your own environment, a Terraform Module is provided [here](deploy/tf/vmbot) which you is parameterized to suit most common deployment scenarios or you can further customize to suit your own needs.

 ## Trigger Tags and Actions